mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

-## 4.4 From the GTEx data, get the data on a specific chromosome and within *chosen* distance and *chosen* LD-range.
+## 4.4 From the GTEx data, get the data on a specific chromosome and within *chosen* distance and *chosen* LD-range